paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-017-railroad-revitalization-and-regulatory-reform.md

 (5) the holder of the obligation shall not receive payment or be entitled to retain payment in a total amount which, together with all other recoveries (including any recovery based upon a security interest in equipment or facilities) exceeds the actual loss of such holder.

-**(g) Rights of the Secretary**
+**(h) Rights of the Secretary**

-(1) **Subrogation** — If the Secretary makes payment to a holder, or a holder’s agent, under subsection (g) of this section in connection with a loan guarantee made under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822), the Secretary shall be subrogated to all of the rights of the holder with respect to the obligor under the loan.
+(1) **Subrogation** — If the Secretary makes payment to a holder, or a holder’s agent, under subsection (g) in connection with a loan guarantee made under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822), the Secretary shall be subrogated to all of the rights of the holder with respect to the obligor under the loan.

 (2) **Disposition of property** — The Secretary may complete, recondition, reconstruct, renovate, repair, maintain, operate, charter, rent, sell, or otherwise dispose of any property or other interests obtained pursuant to this section.
 The Secretary shall not be subject to any Federal or State regulatory requirements when carrying out this paragraph.

-**(h) Action against obligor** The Secretary may bring a civil action in an appropriate Federal court in the name of the United States in the event of a default on a direct loan made under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822), or in the name of the United States or of the holder of the obligation in the event of a default on a loan guaranteed under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822).
+**(i) Action against obligor** The Secretary may bring a civil action in an appropriate Federal court in the name of the United States in the event of a default on a direct loan made under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822), or in the name of the United States or of the holder of the obligation in the event of a default on a loan guaranteed under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822).
 The holder of a guarantee shall make available to the Secretary all records and evidence necessary to prosecute the civil action.
 The Secretary may accept property in full or partial satisfaction of any sums owed as a result of a default.
 If the Secretary receives, through the sale or other disposition of such property, an amount greater than the aggregate of—

 (1) the amount paid to the holder of a guarantee under subsection (g) of this section; and

 (2) any other cost to the United States of remedying the default, the Secretary shall pay such excess to the obligor.

-**(i) Breach of conditions** The Attorney General shall commence a civil action in an appropriate Federal court to enjoin any activity which the Secretary finds is in violation of this subchapter, regulations issued hereunder, or any conditions which were duly agreed to, and to secure any other appropriate relief.
+**(j) Breach of conditions** The Attorney General shall commence a civil action in an appropriate Federal court to enjoin any activity which the Secretary finds is in violation of this subchapter, regulations issued hereunder, or any conditions which were duly agreed to, and to secure any other appropriate relief.

-**(j) Attachment** No attachment or execution may be issued against the Secretary, or any property in the control of the Secretary, prior to the entry of final judgment to such effect in any State, Federal, or other court.
+**(k) Attachment** No attachment or execution may be issued against the Secretary, or any property in the control of the Secretary, prior to the entry of final judgment to such effect in any State, Federal, or other court.

+**(l) Charges and loan servicing**

-**(k) Evaluation charge** The Secretary may charge and collect from each applicant a reasonable charge for the cost of evaluating the application, including appraisal of the value of the equipment or facilities for which the direct loan or loan guarantee is sought, and for making necessary determinations and findings.
-Such charge shall not aggregate more than one-half of 1 percent of the principal amount of the obligation.
-Amounts collected under this subsection shall be credited directly to the Safety and Operations account of the Federal Railroad Administration, and shall remain available until expended to pay for the evaluation costs described in this subsection.
+(1) **Purposes** — The Secretary may collect from each applicant, obligor, or loan party a reasonable charge for—

+  (A) the cost of evaluating the application, amendments, modifications, and waivers, including for evaluating project viability, applicant creditworthiness, and the appraisal of the value of the equipment or facilities for which the direct loan or loan guarantee is sought, and for making necessary determinations and findings;

+  (B) the cost of award management and project management oversight;

+  (C) the cost of services from expert firms, including counsel, and independent financial advisors to assist in the underwriting, auditing, servicing, and exercise of rights with respect to direct loans and loan guarantees; and

+  (D) the cost of all other expenses incurred as a result of a breach of any term or condition or any event of default on a direct loan or loan guarantee.

+(2) **Standards** — The Secretary may charge different amounts under this subsection based on the different costs incurred under paragraph (1).

+(3) **Servicer**

+  (A) *In general* — The Secretary may appoint a financial entity to assist the Secretary in servicing a direct loan or loan guarantee under this subchapter.

+  (B) *Duties* — A servicer appointed under subparagraph (A) shall act as the agent of the Secretary in serving a direct loan or loan guarantee under this subchapter.

+  (C) *Fees* — A servicer appointed under subparagraph (A) shall receive a servicing fee from the obligor or other loan party, subject to approval by the Secretary.

+(4) **Safety and operations account** — Amounts collected under this subsection shall—

+  (A) be credited directly to the Safety and Operations account of the Federal Railroad Administration; and

+  (B) remain available until expended to pay for the costs described in this subsection.

-**(l) Fees and charges** Except as provided in this subchapter, the Secretary may not assess any fees, including user fees, or charges in connection with a direct loan or loan guarantee provided under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822).
+**(m) Fees and charges** Except as provided in this subchapter, the Secretary may not assess any fees, including user fees, or charges in connection with a direct loan or loan guarantee provided under [section 822 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-822).

 ### Statutory Notes